zmievsa/cadwyn/docs/recipes.md

 0. Continue storing `date_of_birth` as a datetime in your database to avoid breaking any old behavior
 1. Change the type of `date_of_birth` field to `datetime.date` in `data.latest.users.User`
-2. Add a `data.unversioned.users.InternalUserCreateRequest` that we will use later to wrap migrated data instead of the latest request schema.
+2. Add a `data.unversioned.users.UserInternalCreateRequest` that we will use later to wrap migrated data instead of the latest request schema.
 This schema will allow us to keep time information from older versions without allowing users in new versions to provide it.
 This allows us to guarantee that old requests function in the same manner as before while new requests have the narrowed types.

     ```python
     from pydantic import Field